Data Science & AI

-The Data Science & Artificial Intelligence Programme, led by Dr Christopher Marshall, design and develop intelligent internal and external facing tools that search, identify, and extract data across various open data sources to help derive knowledge and insights.
+The Data Science & Artificial Intelligence Programme, design and develop intelligent internal and external facing tools that search, identify, and extract data across various open data sources to help derive knowledge and insights.
 We also make and share tools that underpin, streamline, and automate aspects of evidence synthesis research, including systematic, scoping and mapping reviews.

 Within this Programme sits our internal research and development lab comprising a mixed team of data scientists, software developers, academic researchers, and analysts, all working collaboratively across the Innovation Observatory.

 - OpenScan: Our core, dynamic, database architecture in the cloud, which uses natural language processing techniques to extract and contain health innovation data from a variety of data sources.
 OpenScan is the engine powering many of our core tools and systems.

 - ScanMedicine: An evolving online search tool allowing users to query and draw insights from multiple resources, including global clinical trial registries and the FDA’s medical device databases, simultaneously.
 Currently in Beta.
 Try the tool here.